On this page

 New Zealand does not currently have an FTA with India.
 However, India has long been an important trading partner:

-- India is New Zealand’s 11th largest trading partner, with total trade in goods and services worth more than NZ$2.7 billion.
+- India is among New Zealand’s top 15 trading partners, with two-way trade in goods and services worth nearly NZ$2.2 billion.

 India’s connection with RCEP